V0lt4r1s/harry-potter-gen-z/book_1/chapter_4.md

 "Ah, go boil yer heads, both of yeh," said Hagrid.
 "Harry -- yer a wizard."

 There was silence inside the hut.
 Only the sea and the whistling wind could be heard.
-"I'm a what ?" gasped Harry.
+"Nah bruh, you cappin" said Harry.
+"A what?"

 "A wizard, o' course," said Hagrid, sitting back down on the sofa, which groaned and sank even lower, "an' a thumpin' good 'un, I'd say, once yeh've been trained up a bit.
 With a mum an' dad like yours, what else would yeh be?
 An' I reckon it's abou' time yeh read yer letter."